 Mammalogy lab: A lab exercise used for an undergraduate mammalogy course.
 Students evaluate range use, distance moved, activity patterns, road crossings, den use and interactions.
 This exercise uses data from three animals tracked for a full year, but could be applied to other data.
 The exercise can be completed in 2.5 hours with time to discuss results, working in pairs or small groups.

-Raptor migration lab: A lab exercise covering avian migration biology and GIS.
+Raptor migration lab: A lab exercise covering avian migration biology and GIS, including Excel and Google Earth files downloaded from two studies in Movebank.
 This has been taught in undergraduate courses in conservation biology and animal behavior.
-The exercise can be completed in 3 hours with an introduction, working in pairs or small groups.
+The exercise can be completed in three hours with an introduction, working in pairs or small groups.

 Science Buddies projects: Science Buddies, a non-profit education organization, has worked together with Movebank to design two high-school level science projects.
 Students access publicly available tracking data and use it to answer questions about wildlife conservation and relationships between weather and migration.

 Tutorial for game biologists: A 2012 tutorial at the University of Bonn as part of the annual meeting of the Vereinigung der Wildbiologen und Jagdwissenschaftler Deutschlands e.V.
 (German Union of Game Biologists).
 Participants browse Movebank and organize a sample dataset.
 This exercise takes about 3 hours with an introduction and students working in pairs.
 (Notice that the last section is obsolete, but Env-DATA can be used instead.)

 YouTube playlists: Additional training materials are posted on Movebank's YouTube channel:

 Movebank Tutorials: This playlist includes long-form tutorials on the use of Env-DATA, the Douglas Argos filter, the R package move, and an ongoing series of short tutorials for how to use some of Movebank's tools and features.